-Cherub Choir (4-year olds and Kindergarteners) -- learn how to sing accurately, develop his/her singing voice for use in worship and begin to learn the basics of music reading.
+Cherub Choir (Pre-K 3 & Pre-K 4) -- learn how to sing accurately, develop his/her singing voice for use in worship and begin to learn the basics of music reading.

-Chorister Choir (1st through 4th graders) -- learn the fundamentals of music reading and learn about the seasons of the church year.
+Junior Choir (3rd through 5th graders) -- learn the fundamentals of music reading and learn about the seasons of the church year.

 Edmond FUMC's Handbell Choir performs during Sunday worship services, under the direction of Claudia Hampton.
 The Handbell Choir rehearses on Monday, throughout the academic year, at 6:45 pm in the Main Building, Room 104B.

 God has richly blessed Edmond FUMC's congregation with a variety of talented musicians, ranging from professional classical pianists to spoon players.
 Each week, one of our instrumentalists perform a solo as part of our Sunday worship.